MoH assures Bruneians of COVID-19 vaccine safety - The Scoop

 Borders have remained closed since March 24 last year, but essential travellers can enter or leave the country once they have received approval from the Prime Minister’s Office.

-Brunei has not detected any local transmission of the coronavirus since May 6 in 2020.
+Brunei has not detected any local transmission of the coronavirus since May 6, 2020.

-The minister attributed the public’s support and compliance of government directives as one of the main reasons in bringing the outbreak under control.
+The minister attributed the public support and compliance of health directives as a key factor in bringing the outbreak under control.

 YB Dato Dr Hj Md Isham also extended his gratitude to frontline workers and donors who contributed to the COVID-19 Relief Fund.